blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 	- It's a Linux kernel security feature to verify if a block read from a block device contains a specific hash.
 	- dm stands for Device Mapper
 	- It uses a tree of SHA256 hashes to verify blocks as they are read from a block device to ensure that files have not changed between reboots or by unauthorized modifications.
-	- DM-Verity by itself does not encrypt, and it only shows a warning
+	- DM-Verity by itself does not encrypt, and it only shows a 5s warning that can be skipped, if files are modified
+- ForceEncrypt
+	-
-- vbmeta.img
+- DM-Verity Storage
-	- Android Verified Boot makes use of dm-verity to prevent booting of unauthorized partitions
+	- Android Verified Boot (AVB) makes use of dm-verity to prevent booting of unauthorized partitions
 	- VBMeta stands for Verified Boot Metadata, and it contains the hashes required for dm-verity
 	- Older Android versions store dm-verity data in boot.img
+	- Newer Android versions store DM-Verity metadata in vbmeta.img
 - Disable Verity ZIPs
 	- It only have to be flashed on devices that do not come with a vbmeta.img
 	- no-verity-opt-encrypt